shreyanshTechz/DigiCode/README.md

 # DIGICODE
-## Idea - Website To conduct Coding Round Contest
+## Idea - Website To conduct Coding Round Contest .
+Created in Hackmol 3.0 conducted by DSC-NITJ .
+Project was enlisted in finalist in freshers' track.

 Tech Stack used is
 - Javascript